Dot planimeter

 A radius-5 circle overlaid with a grid of dots in the pattern of a dot planimeter.
 When counting dots near the boundary of the shape as 1/2, there are 69 interior dots and 20 boundary dots for an estimated area of 79, close to the actual area of 25π ≈ 78.54.

 A dot planimeter is a device used in planimetrics for estimating the area of a shape, consisting of a transparent sheet containing a square grid of dots.
 To estimate the area of a shape, the sheet is overlaid on the shape and the dots within the shape are counted.
-The estimate of area is the number of dots counted multiplied by the area of a single grid square.
-In some variations, dots that land on or near the boundary of the shape are counted as half of a unit.
-The dots may also be grouped into larger square groups by lines drawn onto the transparency, allowing groups that are entirely within the shape to be added to the count rather than requiring their dots to be counted one by one.

 The estimation of area by means of a dot grid has also been called the dot grid method or (particularly when the alignment of the grid with the shape is random) systematic sampling.
 Perhaps because of its simplicity, it has been repeatedly reinvented.

 Application

+To estimate the area of a shape using a dot planimeter, the planimeter is overlaid on the shape and the dots within the shape are counted.
+The estimated area of the shape is then obtained by multiplying the number of dots by the area of a single grid square.
+The dots may also be grouped into larger square groups by lines drawn onto the transparency.
+These lines allow groups that are entirely within the shape to be added to the count as a unit, rather than requiring their dots to be counted one by one.
+In some variations of this method, dots that land on or near the boundary of the shape are counted as half of a unit.
+However, the use of a dot planimeter should be distinguished from the "method of squares", a more sophisticated area estimation method that overlays a grid of squares on the shape, estimates the covered area within each square, and sums these estimates.

 In forestry, cartography, and geography, the dot planimeter has been applied to maps to estimate the area of parcels of land.
 In botany and horticulture, it has been applied directly to sampled leaves to estimate the average leaf area.

-In medicine, it has been applied to Lashley diagrams as an estimate of the size of brain lesions.
+In neuroscience, and especially in experiments on the behavior of animals with brain lesions, it has been applied to Lashley diagrams as an estimate of the size of the lesions.

 In mineralogy, a similar technique of counting dots in a grid is applied to cross-sections of rock samples for a different purpose, estimating the relative proportions of different constituent minerals.
+In this application, the mineral under each dot of the planimeter is classified, and then the proportion of minerals in the sample is estimated from the proportion of dots assigned to each mineral.